 Details of risks and expected main impacts

-Natural disasters such as earthquakes and typhoons in regions worldwide could lead to the closure of the Group’s head office, plants, research laboratories and other business sites or halt business activities, potentially impacting drug discovery or clinical development, stable supplies of products, collection of product safety data, and the provision of product information, which may have a negative impact on the Group’s business performance and financial position.
+Natural disasters such as earthquakes and typhoons that may occur in various locations could lead to the closure of the Group’s head offices, plants, research laboratories, and business offices or halt business activities, potentially impacting progress in drug discovery research and clinical development, the stable supply of products, the collection of safety information, and the provision of product information, which may have a negative impact on the Group’s business performance and financial position.

 Key mitigation measures

 The Group has developed a coordinated disaster prevention plan with its business sites to ensure the safety of employees and their families in the event of a disaster.
-Based on the plan, the Group regularly conducts employee safety confirmation drills and safety equipment upgrades/checks.
-The Group has also developed a Business Continuity Plan (BCP) to continue supplies of pharmaceutical products, safety monitoring activities and the provision of product information when normal business activities are disrupted.
-The Group conducts BCP drills simulating a range of scenarios, including super typhoons, a massive earthquake directly under Tokyo, and plant fires.
-The Group is working to identify issues through such drills and continuously improve BCP.
-In 2021, the Group established global, all-hazard BCP guidelines and is working to enhance the business continuity framework in each region.
+Based on the plan, the Group regularly conducts safety confirmation drills and safety equipment upgrades/checks.
+The Group has also developed a BCP to continue supplies, monitoring, and providing information of pharmaceuticals in the event of difficulty ensuring the continuity of normal business activities.
+The Group conducts BCP drills simulating a range of scenarios, including super typhoons and a massive earthquake directly under the Tokyo metropolitan area.
+We are working to identify issues through such drills and continuously improve our BCP.
+Based on the global, all-hazard BCP guidelines established in 2021, the Group is working to enhance the business continuity framework in each region to prepare for various events.
+For example, the Group is planning to construct a new warehouse building with earthquake-proof construction at its Takasaki Plant (construction started in October 2023, operation start scheduled for January 2026).

 Risks Related to Climate Change